UPDATED NOV 13, 2019

 Do yourself a favor and skip the Pancake Pantry line and head across the street for a hot cup and killer snacks.
 Part of the Bongo Java family, Fido is a dog-themed café in the heart of Hillsboro Village known for some bomb local grub and the yummiest muffins ever (and don’t forget to load up on extras before you leave).
 You know this place is good because they’re literally ALWAYS busy.
 Fair warning: they will shut off the WiFi if it gets too packed.

-Portland Brew epitomizes everything East Nashville.
+Portland Brew epitomizes everything East Nashville (plus another location down south).
 Cool industrial interiors and too-cool baristas who make you question your own trendiness — the eye rolls are just part of the charm.
 But once you settle in, they’re pretty welcoming.
 The quiet, open space upstairs feels like a library straight out of Portlandia.
 And the chill indie music creates the best vibes for studying or getting in the work zone.

 Ah, Nashville’s hidden gem.
 It took us awhile to catch onto them, but once their modern, minimalist bags of beans started popping up in Whole Foods we fell in love.
 Honest Coffee is best known for their roasting, so you can’t go wrong with a simple drip coffee.
 And they’ve recently rolled out “Up & Up” — their coffee soda on tap.
-While their location in the factory in Franklin is drop dead (hipster) gorgeous, you can also enjoy their coffee at Franklin Juice on 12th South.
+While their location in the factory in Franklin is drop dead (hipster) gorgeous, you can also enjoy their coffee at Franklin Juice on 12th South, and they've got a new location in the works at Charlotte Ave.

 WeHo is a tiny, but growing neighborhood made popular by the bar Bastion, so it’s no surprise that the Wedgewood-Houston area welcomed a minimalist, modern, and cutting-edge coffee shop.
 Humphreys’ beautiful white walls and wood accents makes the decor enough of a reason to stop by for a brew.
 But perhaps the best reason of all to visit — Humphreys gives 100% of their profits back to programs and scholarships to help youth get an education and earn jobs.
 Oh, and their coffee is state of the art.